ubbdst/oppdrag-faktura/README.md

 ### How to run the application

 - Download the latest release from https://github.com/ubbdst/oppdrag-faktura/releases.
 The file contains all dependencies of the project.
-Hence when extracting, you must keep all files(dependencies) in the same folder.
+Hence when extracting, you must keep all files (dependencies) in the same folder.

-- Go to a command line and type : <code> java -jar -DapiKey="your-redmine-api-key"  path to oppdrag-faktura-1.0-SNAPSHOT.jar</code> For example: <code> java -jar -DapiKey="hakuna-matata" /var/lib/oppdrag/oppdrag-faktura-1.0-SNAPSHOT.jar</code>
+- Go to a command line and type <code> java -jar -DapiKey="hakuna-matata" -Dcluster="elasticsearch"  /var/lib/oppdrag/oppdrag-faktura-1.0-SNAPSHOT.jar</code>
-The application will look for the system variable <code>apiKey</code> for authentication.
+The application will look for the system variable <code>apiKey</code> for authentication, if not provided, default key will be used.
 Please follow the Redmine documentation for how to get your API key here http://www.redmine.org/projects/redmine/wiki/Rest_api
+- <code>cluster, apiKey, index, type </code> can be passed as parameters.

-- After successful authentication, the application will harvest all invoices from https://oppdrag.ub.uib.no and join the available Elasticsearch cluster with name <code>cluster.name="elasticsearch"</code>.
-If found, all invoices will then be indexed into Elasticsearch with <code>INDEX NAME="admin"</code> and <code>INDEX TYPE="invoice"</code>
+- After successful authentication, the application will harvest all invoices from https://oppdrag.ub.uib.no and join the available Elasticsearch cluster.
+By default, all invoices will then be indexed into Elasticsearch with index <code>admin</code> and type <code>invoice</code>.

 - You may then search for documents at <code>http://localhost:9200/admin/invoice/_search?pretty</code>